tristanlee85/supportportal/README.md

-# Support Portal Fixes - v2.1.x
+# Support Portal Customizations - v2.1.x
 **Requirements:**

 You must first install the Tampermonkey extension for Chrome